morarupasukaru/devdocs/frontend/Angular.md

     * function form `:host` component allow to style the host component on given css selector condition (e.g. `:host(.active)`)
   * [:host-context](https://angular.io/guide/component-styles#host-context) style elements inside a component, depending on some condition set outside of it; it's usefull to apply css theme
-  * [::ng-deep](https://angular.io/guide/component-styles#deprecated-deep--and-ng-deep) allow to disables [view-encapsulation](https://angular.io/guide/view-encapsulation) for a given css rule; e.g. allow to style a projected element with [<ng-content>](https://angular.io/api/core/ng-content)
+  * [::ng-deep](https://angular.io/guide/component-styles#deprecated-deep--and-ng-deep) allow to disable [view-encapsulation](https://angular.io/guide/view-encapsulation) for a given css rule; e.g. allow to style a projected element with [<ng-content>](https://angular.io/api/core/ng-content)
     * `:host ::ng-deep input { ... }`: css rule only applied in the projected input element and not an every input of the page
 * Directives [ngClass](https://angular.io/api/common/NgClass) and [ngStyle](https://angular.io/api/common/NgStyle)
-  are common way to dynamic style components
+  are a common way to dynamic style components
 * Angular component selector like `app-xyz { ... }` can be used in css
 * [@import](https://angular.io/guide/component-styles#css-imports) can be used to import css files into css file
 * Angular [Renderer2](https://angular.io/api/core/Renderer2) is a service to manipulate elements of your app without